johanvanhelden/dockerhero/readme.md

 Next, it is essential to make sure Dockerhero is inside the folder containing all the projects you wish to use with Dockerhero.
 So if you want `https://mysuperproject.localtest.me` to be accessible, place and run Dockerhero inside the same folder `mysuperproject` is located.
 For example, if the path to `mysuperproject` is: `/home/john/webdev/mysuperproject` - Dockerhero needs to be located in `/home/john/webdev/dockerhero`.

-This is because dockhero mounts its parent folder (`./../`) as `/var/www/projects/`, which is the location nginx will look for when it receives a request on `http://*.localtest.me`
+This is because dockhero mounts its parent folder (`./../`) as `/var/www/projects/`, which is the location NGINX will look for when it receives a request on `http://*.localtest.me`

 _Remember: anything you do inside the container is deleted upon closing docker!
 Only changes to mounted folders (like your projects, databases) are persisted because those changes are actually done on your system._